 Your BBB Profile

-Business owners can create a business profile on the BBB website by submitting basic information, such as the business’ name, address, and niche.
-Once the business owner submits this information, they can choose to opt-in to learn more about getting BBB Accreditation.
+Business owners can create a business profile on the BBB website by submitting basic information, such as the business’s name, address, and niche.
+Once you enter this information, you can opt in to learn more about getting BBB Accreditation.

 After completing the form, click Add My Business To the Directory, and the Better Business Bureau will create a profile.
 This profile is the foundation of your digital presence on the BBB site and serves as a portal for customers to learn about your business.